 , I had it first.

-- Left the Background Music On: Used with Doctor Tofu whenever Kasumi is present.
+- Sorry I Left The Background Music On: Used with Doctor Tofu whenever Kasumi is present.

 - Small Name, Big Ego: Kuno, all the way.